 For financial reporting purposes, the Station is considered a special-purpose government engaged only in business-type activities as defined in GASB Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities - an amendment of GASB Statement No. 34 ("GASB 35").
 Accordingly, the financial statements of the Station have been prepared using the economic resources measurement focus and the accrual basis of accounting.
-As a result, revenues are recognized when earned, expenses are recorded when an obligation has been incurred and all significant inter-entity transactions have been eliminated.
+As a result, revenues are recognized when earned and expenses are recorded when an obligation has been incurred.